peternoordijk/uncover-js/README.md

 This is especially useful for pre processing JSON responses as it keeps primitive values such as ids intact.

-## Purpose
+## Usage

 This module was created for use in Flux or Redux.
+If you don't use these libraries and you just want to create key maps you can scroll down for the example.

-An action can for example use this module to first normalize a nested object like so:
+An action can use this module to first normalize a nested object like so:

 ```js
 // Actions.js